Sun Weishi: Late artistic career

+Daqing

+After the success of the Hatred of Black Slaves, Zhou Enlai directed Sun to produce a play portraying the heroic deeds of oil workers at the Daqing oil field in northeast China.
+Sun and her husband, Jin Shan, moved to Daqing and worked for several years with oil workers and their wives.

+After two years of living and working in Daqing, Sun returned to the Beijing theatre to produce the play The Rising Sun.
+The plot of The Rising Sun focused on the contributions that women made in agriculture and the construction of oilfields, and featured a cast made up exclusively of local people.
 The Rising Sun (1965) was the first time in the history of Chinese drama that experts and the public collaborated to create art.
 Due to the influence of the Cultural Revolution in China in the 1960s, Sun Weishi worked hard to understand and explore the theme of that particular social period and sought to show the unique spiritual outlook and relationship between people under dramatic social change.
 She pursued the significance of women and female rights in the context of turbulent social development, a vital element of her creation.
 The Rising Sun has the characteristics of political and gender representation, making the work not only reflect the distinctive features of her time but also enriching the public image of women.
-The play includes numerous female characters, which was rare in the 1960s.
+The play includes numerous female characters.

+The play was well received in Daqing, Beijing, and Shandong.
+In Beijing, the production was performed over 180 times to audiences totaling in the tens of thousands.
+Encouraged by the play's success, Sun and Jin returned to Daqing in order to produce more plays based on oil workers, but were not able to complete their work before the advent of the Cultural Revolution in 1966.
+The Rising Sun was the last play that Sun would ever produce.